Islamic design

 Horses

-There is a lot to be written about horses but I will just make a brief note here and perhaps come back to it later.
-Horses are one of the loves of Arabs and are the subject of much writing and poetry.
+There is much to be written about horses and their connection with the peninsula, but I will just make a brief note here and perhaps come back to it later.
+Horses are one of the great loves of Arabs and are the subject of much prose and poetry, written and sung.
 In the West we are very much aware of Gulf Arabs and their horse breeding and racing interests.
 Elsewhere I have written of the bond between man and horse, particularly with regard to generosity.
+This bond goes deep and is one of the associations with the badu that are understood to be the backbone of this part of the world and its society.

 Mounted Qataris riding in the desert

 Arabian horses have been famous for thousands of years.
 They have moved out of the Middle East all over the world following the paths of trade and conquest in the first instance and, latterly, being bought and sold in order to improve blood lines.
 Although we tend to think of the badawi as being associated with camels, the latter, along with the donkey, were used for porterage as well as, in the case of the camel, also providing much of the requirements of day to day living.
 But it was the horse that the badawi used for mobility and warfare.
-Fast and manoeuvrable with endurance and intelligence they have always been popular and it is these qualities which have been sought by others and expanded their presence in the world.
+Fast and manoeuvrable with endurance and intelligence the Arabian horse has always been popular, and it is these qualities which have been sought by others and expanded its presence throughout the world.

 go to top of page